| A balance

 them.
 For expense accounts, use debits to increase them and credits

-If you have several lines
+to decrease them.
+Income Accounts If you have several lines

 of business, you'll probably want to establish an income account for